GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/config/chat-client-config.md

 ### `staysConnectedInBackground`

-If set to `true`, the `ChatClient` will try to stay connected while app is backgrounded.
+If set to `true`, the `ChatClient` will try to stay connected while app is in the background.
-If set to `false`, websocket disconnects immediately when app is backgrounded.
+If set to `false`, web socket disconnects immediately when app is in the background.

 ``` swift
 public var staysConnectedInBackground = true
 ```

-This flag aims to reduce unnecessary reconnections while quick app switches, like when a user just checks a notification or another app.
+This flag aims to reduce unnecessary reconnect attempts while quick app switches, like when a user just checks a notification or another app.
 `ChatClient` starts a background task to keep the connection alive, and disconnects when background task expires.